kibeth2011/PowerBI-Projects/AdventureWorks-Multi-Table-Sales-Dashboard/README.md

 - DAX

 ## Conclusion and Recommendations
-The analysis demonstrates that AdventureWorks achieved strong sales performance between FY2018 and FY2020, generating approximately $109.81 million in revenue.
+The analysis demonstrates that AdventureWorks achieved strong sales performance between the FY2018 and FY2020, generating approximately $109.81 million in revenue.
 The United States emerged as the highest-performing market, while the Bikes category and Mountain-200 Black, 38 product were key revenue drivers.
 Reseller partnerships, particularly through Value Added Resellers, Warehouses, and World of Bikes, played a significant role in business success.
 To sustain future growth, management should continue investing in high-performing products, strengthen reseller relationships, and expand successful sales strategies into lower-performing markets.

 ## Author